Logo Bayernportal

 X-ray equipment and sources of interference; transmission of test reports by experts

 X-ray equipment and sources of interference are subject to mandatory testing by experts in accordance with radiation protection legislation.
-The test reports and certificates issued by the experts must be submitted to the relevant competent authority.
+Copies of the test reports and certificates issued by the experts must be sent to the relevant competent authority.

 Online services